jrottersman/kafka-pandas/kafka-pandas.md

         for i in m:
             l.append(i.value)
 ```
-To walk through this code snippet we are iterating thorugh the values in the dictionary which we created from the poll.
-If you are following along with the tutorial that dictionary has a length of one since we setup a topic with only a single partition and the consumer only has one topic.
+We are iterating thorugh the values in the dictionary that was returned by the consumers poll.
+We only passed a single topic to the consumer which has one partition so in this case that dictionary only has one element.

-The values in the dictionary are a list.
-So we are iterating over each of those lists and extracting the value from the consumer record.
-There are a bunch of other fields that exist on the consumer record including things like offsets, timestamps and other metadata.
-The value is simply the actual value that is on the kafka topic.
-Since we already have the deseralizer on the consumer above they are already dictionaries but if they were in a raw form we could pass them to a function at this point to convert them to a data structure.
-Once we get the values we append them to a list.
+That value is a list of consumer records.
+There is metadata in those records like offsets, timestamps and more.
+Exploring what is in the consumer record is a good exercise to know what data that kafka is storing.
+For this we just care about the actual value that we placed on the topic.

-Once we have that  list of dictionaries that we can easily turn into a pandas dataframe like so
+Once we have that  list of dictionaries that we can easily turn into a pandas dataframe like so.
 ```
 df = pd.DataFrame(l)
 print(df.head())
 ```
-If that worked correctly you should see each a dataframe with numbers for each record.